Nitronoise/Music-App/README.md

 ### Functionality

-- Clicking on colors will trigger animation and sound effect.
+- Clicking colors will trigger animation and sound effect.

-### Next Update

-- Changing sound effects.